itsuki8914/srresnet4x/README.md

 # srresnet4x
-Super resolution with srresnet sing TensorFlow. the attached model is supesialized in cartoons.
+Super resolution with srresnet using TensorFlow. the attached model is supesialized in cartoons.

 I referrd this paper:https://arxiv.org/abs/1609.04802